 Given that activated charcoal is used as a gastrointestinal absorbent to treat overdoses and poisonings, many people take activated charcoal to treat excessive gas and to neutralize diarrhea, offering potential relief to some of the digestive symptoms that result from an accidental glutening.

-However, there are NO studies that validate the use of activated charcoal in helping it bind to gluten or even relieving symptoms from gluten exposure.
-I recommend you talk to your doctor before you take activated charcoal so he or she can help you understand the potential side effects.
+However, there are no studies that validate the use of activated charcoal in helping it bind to gluten or even relieving symptoms from gluten exposure.
+I recommend you talk to your doctor before you take activated charcoal so he or she can help you understand any potential side effects.

-While you might be kicking yourself for accidentally eating gluten after all the hard work you’ve put in to be gluten-free, go easy on yourself.
-Remember, we all make mistakes, even veteran gluten-free eaters like me have made a mistake or two (or ten!).
+While you might be kicking yourself for accidentally eating gluten after all the hard work you’ve put in to eating gluten free, go easy on yourself.
+Remember, we all make mistakes, and even veteran gluten-free eaters like me have made a mistake or two (or ten!).

-While recovering from an accidental gluten exposure, it’s key to eat cleanly until symptoms pass (remember the BRAT diet?).
+While recovering from an accidental gluten exposure, it’s key to eat as cleanly as possible until your symptoms pass.
 Allow your digestive system time to rest and recover by eating easy to digest foods like broths, rice, bananas, gluten-free crackers, and tea (with lemon and/or ginger) to help settle your stomach.
-Avoid overeating.

-Avoid rich and hard-to-digest foods.
+Avoid overeating, as well as rich and hard-to-digest foods like dairy products.
 Similar to gluten, dairy contains a hard-to-digest protein called casein.
 Don’t make your digestive system work hard at a time when it has been compromised.
 Eat only easily digestible foods and liquid broths until you recover.

 Did you know that 80 percent of your immune system is located in your digestive tract or gut?
-That’s why if you suffer from any sort of digestive disease, you must always be repopulating your gut with beneficial bacteria as if your health depends on it.
+That’s why if you suffer from any sort of digestive disease, you must always be repopulating your gut with beneficial bacteria.

-I tell all my health coaching clients that they should talk to their doctor about taking a high dose of probiotics daily (I recommend about 50 billion CFUs for maintaining good gut health).
-However, in times of accidental gluten exposure, I recommend doubling up on probiotics, taking one dose in the AM and the second dose in the evening, to give your gut health an extra boost in times of crisis.
-(Read: The Benefits of Probiotics)
+However, in times of accidental gluten exposure, I recommend doubling up on probiotics, taking one dose in the morning and the second dose in the evening, to give your gut health an extra boost during this time of crisis.

-While no one is perfect, there are measures you can take to prevent an accidental glutening.
+While no one is perfect, there are measures you can take to prevent inadvertently eating gluten.
 I like to say, “When I know better, I do better.”
 Use this as your mantra too.

 Here are my tips for going the extra mile and deterring future gluten exposures:

-- If you suspect the accidental glutening came from a food item you still have on hand, like a packaged food or leftovers, test it with your Nima Sensor.
-This way you know if that seasoning/condiment/food was the perpetrator.
+- If you suspect the accidental glutening came from a food item you still have on hand, like a packaged food item or leftovers, test it with your Nima Sensor or Allergy Amulet device.
+This way you know if that seasoning/condiment/food was the perpetrator of your gluten attack.

-- Before you eat a meal at a restaurant, always disclose the seriousness of your food allergy/intolerance to your waiter.
-Use firm language like, “I cannot eat gluten, it’s serious for me, not a fad diet.”
+- Before eating a meal at a restaurant, always disclose the seriousness of your food allergy or intolerance to your waiter.
+Use firm language like, “I cannot eat gluten, it’s serious for me.”

-- Also, when eating out, order items that have the best chance of being gluten-free and the least risk of cross contamination (i.e. avoid pizza and pancakes unless the restaurant has specific measures in place for safe GF practices).
+- Also, when eating out, order items that have the best chance of being gluten free and the least risk of gluten cross contamination (i.e. avoid pizza and pancakes unless the restaurant has specific gluten-free practices in place).

-- Always read ingredient labels before eating anything… and when in doubt, don’t eat it.
-It’s just not worth it.
-Just because something looks gluten-free, doesn’t mean it is gluten-free.
-Just because you enjoyed a product in the past doesn’t mean the ingredient list hasn’t changed.
+- Always read ingredient labels before eating anything.
+When in doubt, don’t eat it.
+It’s not worth it.
+Just because something looks gluten free, doesn’t mean it’s gluten free, and just because you enjoyed a product in the past doesn’t mean the ingredient list hasn’t changed to add gluten.
 Be mindful of everything that crosses your lips as if your health depends on it (which it does!).

-The moment when we realize we ate something we shouldn’t have consumed can be a terrifying experience for us strict gluten-free eaters.
-If an accidental glutening happens to you, you’ll be armed with the information and tools you need to bounce back more quickly.
+The moment when you realize you ate gluten can be a terrifying experience for any strict gluten-free eater.
+The next time a gluten attack happens to you, you’ll be armed with the information and tools you need to bounce back more quickly.

-Remember, these above options will only help to relieve the short-term symptoms associated with an accidental gluten exposure.
-These tips are not to be used as an excuse to eat gluten nor does it address the long-term ill-effects eating small amounts of gluten, which can negatively impact your long-term health and prognosis.
+Remember, these home remedies for accidentally eating gluten will only help to relieve the short-term symptoms associated with gluten exposure.
+These tips are not to be used as an excuse to eat gluten nor do they address the long-term repercussions eating small amounts of gluten daily will cause.